At Upton Junior School we recognise that every child is a unique individual. Our mission statement is:

 All parents are encouraged to contribute to their child’s education.
 This may be through

-- During discussions with the Inclusions Manager or other professionals
+During discussions with the SENCo or other professionals

 14. Who can I contact for further information?